bschaatsbergen/terraformbyexample/content/posts/for_each.md

 ```

 #### Using the each.key
-When you're using the `for_each` argument, the `each` object becomes available in the resource scope.
+When you're using the `for_each` argument, the `each` object is available in the resource scope.
 The `each.key` object represents the map key or set member of the current instance in the `for_each`.

 #### Using the each.value

-When you're using the `for_each` argument, the `each` object becomes available in the resource scope.
+When you're using the `for_each` argument, the `each` object is available in the resource scope.
 The `each.value` object represents the map value or set member of the current instance in the `for_each`.
-In a set the `each.value` and `each.key` are the same
+In a set the `each.value` and `each.key` are the same.

 Want to learn more about the for_each keyword?
 [Check out the docs](https://www.terraform.io/language/meta-arguments/for_each).